A brand style guide is a vital document for your company to communicate consistent visuals and messaging to your audience.

 Typefaces come in multiple weights and styles and can be manipulated in different ways (e.g. uppercase/lowercase, bold, italics), which can affect the feel of your marketing materials.
-Defining which typefaces are used and how is another way to define how your company’s materials look.
+Defining how and which typefaces are used is another way to define how your company’s materials look.

-- Name of any primary/secondary typefaces used in the logo, marketing material, and on the web
+- Names of any primary/secondary typefaces used in the logo, marketing material, and on the web

 - Examples showing the different weights used